SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

            indirect case multiplication(ArithmeticExpression, ArithmeticExpression)
        }

-You can also write ``indirect`` before the beginning of the enumeration, to enable indirection for all of the enumeration's cases that need it:
+You can also write ``indirect`` before the beginning of the enumeration to enable indirection for all of the enumeration's cases that have an associated value:

 .. testcode:: recursive-enum